Wilfrid Laurier University – Brantford Campus

 Our Brantford Campus has quickly established itself as a dynamic institution offering a unique combination of liberal arts and professional programs.

-We offer a diverse number of programs on our Brantford Campus, including Community Health, Criminology, Digital Media & Journalism, English, Health Administration, History, Human Rights & Human Diversity, Indigenous Studies, Law & Society, Psychology and Social & Environmental Justice, as well as Youth & Children's Studies.
+We offer a diverse number of programs on our Brantford Campus, including Community Health, Criminology, Digital Media & Journalism, English, Health Administration, History, Human Rights & Human Diversity, Indigenous Studies, Law & Society, Psychology, Social & Environmental Justice, and Youth & Children's Studies.
 We also offer a Bachelor of Arts and Science (BASc) in Public Health, a Bachelor of Business Technology Management, a Bachelor of Design (BDes) in User Experience (UX) Design, a Bachelor of Fine and Applied Arts (BFAA) in Game Design & Development and a Bachelor of Social Work (BSW).
 Our LLB + BA program allows students to earn a Laurier Bachelor of Arts (BA) degree (in either Criminology, Law & Society or Human Rights & Human Diversity) and a law degree (LLB) from the University of Sussex, United Kingdom (UK), in only 6 years.

 New academic offerings at our Brantford campus include: